-- 1. 1.1 The evaluation process is designed to identify the most qualified contractor to provide services as stipulated in the Statement of Work (Appendix B). - 2.
-1.2 This section comprises the detailed Proposal requirements that will be used to evaluate Bidders' responses to the RFP. - 3. - 1.3 The mandatory requirements under section 2.0 will be evaluated on a compliant/noncompliant basis.
-The Proposals must include the necessary documentation to demonstrate this compliance.

-- 5. 1.4 The selection of the responsive Proposal will be made on the basis of the HIGHEST COMBINED SCORE for both the technical and financial proposals.
-The combined scores will be determined by adding the technical and financial points obtained. - 6.
+- 1.1 The evaluation process is designed to identify the most qualified contractor to provide services as stipulated in the Statement of Work (Appendix B). - 1.2 This section comprises the detailed Proposal requirements that will be used to evaluate Bidders' responses to the RFP. - 1.3 The mandatory requirement will be evaluated on a compliant/non-compliant basis.
+The Technical Proposals must include the necessary documentation to demonstrate this compliance. - 1.3 The selection of the responsive Proposal will be made on the basis of the HIGHEST COMBINED SCORE for both the technical and financial proposals.
+The combined scores will be determined by adding the technical and financial points obtained.